 Serial Digital Interface (SDI and HD-SDI), a well-established standard in the broadcasting industry, is a family of digital video interfaces used for broadcast-grade video.
 High-Definition SDI (HD-SDI) is used to transfer uncompressed high-definition video.
 These standards are used for transmission of uncompressed, unencrypted digital video signals (optionally including embedded audio and time code) within television facilities.
 SMPTE was awarded an Emmy® statuette for HD-SDI in 2013.
 HD-SDI is a 1.5 Gb/s interface; already SMPTE has published a 3 Gb/s version, and the committees a close to completing work on the 6 Gb/s and 12 Gb/s versions needed for UHDTV and other advanced imaging applications.

-SMPTE has published standards for a number of video codecs, so as to provide well-reviewed documentation and enhanced interoperability.
+SMPTE has published standards for many video codecs to provide well-reviewed documentation and enhanced interoperability.
 The latest of these is the VC-5 standard family that provides documentation and reference software for the video compression used in GoPro systems and workflows.
 SMPTE also has a new project to document the Apple ProRes codec.

 Coding of Tactile Essence: Want to feel the roar of the engine while watching a car race?
 Tactile essence will make this possible!
 Tactile/ haptic or motion enabled broadcasts and transmissions can be described as the end to end use of technology to capture, insert and/or encode into the broadcast or transmission, transmit, decode and conversion of the tactile or haptic “feeling” and “impact” of a live event and so that a remote viewer can receive and experience not only audio and video but the haptic or tactile “feeling” and “impact” of that event, regardless of the transmission means whether cable, satellite, over-the-air, or Verizon FiOS®.